What Every Small Business Owner Should Know About Radio Interviews

 Patrick McFadden

-If you are a small business owner—or plan to be one—you will inevitably be asked to appear on a radio or Internet show to talk about your business and give valuable content that will benefit their listeners.
-It’s critical that you learn to do this well.
-Assuming you have a remarkable product or service, nothing drives awareness that could lead to a sale more than publicity.
+If you are a small business owner—or plan to be one—you will inevitably be asked to appear on a radio or internet show to talk about your business and provide valuable content that will benefit their listeners.
+It’s critical that you learn how to prepare for a radio interview.

-Therefore, based on my experience, I would like to offer ten in-the-trenches suggestions for improving your interviewing skills:
+Therefore, based on my experience, I would like to offer ten in-the-trenches suggestions for improving your radio interviewing skills:

-1. Prepare thoroughly for the interview.
+1. Prepare thoroughly for the radio interview.
 First, you will only feel—and deserve to be—confident if you prepare.
 Before your interview, try to identify all the questions you might be asked.
 (Note: Some radio interviews are pre-scripted with questions you’ve given the host.)
 Develop 2–3 talking points in response to each question.
 Don’t write out the answer verbatim; that would sound too canned.

 2. Remember that the show is not about you.
 This is a big mistake many rookie small business owners make.
 You are not the star of the show.
 The host is—or even more accurately—the audience is.
 You are there to provide informational solutions that solves a problem.
 Your job is to keep them interested in the topic, so they don’t change the dial.
 The key is to think, would this information make the audience wealthier, wiser, or healthier.